Make Every Penny Count In Culinary College

 Five tips for getting the most out of your culinary school tuition.

 Culinary College Enrollment Soars

-With Food Network now reaching 87 million households and the names of celebrity chefs on everything from cookbooks to barbecue sauce, the culinary industry is in the public eye more than ever.
-It's hardly surprising that culinary college enrollment has also ballooned in recent years, with some of the most prestigious culinary colleges experiencing a 31 percent increase in enrollment, according to a 2011 Time magazine report.
+With Food Network reaching nearly one million households and the names of celebrity chefs on everything from cookbooks to barbecue sauce, the culinary industry is in the public eye more than ever.
+It's hardly surprising that culinary college enrollment has also ballooned in recent years, with culinary colleges reporting 16,792 degrees awarded in 2017, according to a Data USA report.

 At the same time, cautionary tales have emerged from sources such as the New York Times and the San Francisco Chronicle, citing instances where culinary college students have accrued tens of thousands of dollars in loan debt.
 While it's certainly true that as a novice cook you will need to be prepared to work your way up to better-paying jobs, culinary college is a great investment—if you take the right approach.